 Evidence based medicine (EBM) teacher for the vocational training of general practitioners (both for trainers and trainees) at the University Medical Center Groningen.

-Member of the ICUD subcommittee on nocturia and the ICS/ICCS Nocturia and nocturnal enuresis working group; corresponding author of the Dutch GP-guideline Male LUTS (finished 2013); member of guideline committee BPH/LUTS of the Dutch Society of Urology (NVU, finished 2018).
+Member of the ICUD subcommittee on nocturia and the ICS/ICCS Nocturia and nocturnal enuresis working group; corresponding author of the Dutch GP-guideline Male LUTS (finished 2013; revision ongoing); member of guideline committee BPH/LUTS of the Dutch Society of Urology (NVU, finished 2018).